 During mammography, a certified technologist will place your breast on a platform that is part of the mammography machine and then compress your breast with a paddle (sounds dreamy, right?).
-You will feel pressure; for most women it is only mildly uncomfortable.
-If you do have discomfort, just let the technologist know and she will use less pressure and/or fit the mammography unit with special pads designed to decrease discomfort.
-As a side note, you know what feels great after a self-care filled mammogram appointment?
-A massage at that place you love.
+You will feel pressure; for most, it is only mildly uncomfortable.
+If you do have discomfort, just let the technologist know and they will use less pressure and/or fit the mammography unit with special pads designed to decrease discomfort.
+As a side note, you know what feels great after a self-care-filled mammogram appointment?
+A cup of fancy tea in your favorite chair.

 If you’re new to mammograms at WHA but not new to mammograms, we need to know where to find your prior images.
 (Like, exactly where to find them.)
 Why?
 One of the biggest reasons is avoiding the anxiety-provoking call-back for additional views.
 If we know another radiologist has already looked into an area and determined it’s nothing to worry about, we don’t have to do the same.
 Another (equally important) reason is a lot of what we do during routine screening is look for changes since your previous screening.
 And if we don’t have your previous screening–well, you get how this presents a challenge.
 Bottom line: if you’ve had mammograms elsewhere, we need to know where to find them.
 In the case of out-of-state imaging centers, we’ll likely need your written permission to get them.
 Be prepared – download and complete a Medical Records Release Form >